Bentechy66/discord-db/SPEC.md

 `classes.record`
 Represents a record in a table
 Properties:
-`record.table`: A Table object representing the Table this record belongs to `record.created_at`: An ISO8601 timestamp of when the record was created `record.updated_at`: An ISO8601 timestamp of when the record was updated.
+`record.table`: A Table object representing the Table this record belongs to.
+`record.created_at`: An ISO8601 timestamp of when the record was created.
+`record.updated_at`: An ISO8601 timestamp of when the record was updated.
 `record.data`: A dictionary containing the data held in the record.
 Example:
 ```